lvgl/lvgl/docs/details/base-widget/styles/style.rst

 - The most recently added style has higher precedence.
 This means if a property is specified in two styles the newest style in the Widget will be used.
 - Some properties (e.g. text color) can be inherited from a parent(s) if it's not specified in a Widget.
-- Objects can also have local styles with higher precedence than "normal" styles.
+- Widgets can also have local styles with higher precedence than "normal" styles.
 - Unlike CSS (where pseudo-classes describe different states, e.g. ``:focus``), in LVGL a property is assigned to a given state.
 - Transitions can be applied when the Widget changes state.